 Because telehealth policy is currently in flux, when appropriate, the guide identifies temporary allowances resulting from the public health emergency declaration (PHE) in gray callout boxes.
-There is broad support by health care industry leaders, including the American Medical Association, to maintain many of the flexibilities allowed under the PHE.
-Additionally, in their March 2021 Report to the Congress: Medicare Payment Policy, the Medicare Payment Advisory Commission (MedPAC) presented a policy option that includes many recommendations reflected by industry leaders.
+There is broad support by health care industry leaders, including the American Medical Association4, to maintain many of the flexibilities allowed under the PHE.
 Check CCHP's Telehealth Legislation & Regulation site to track telehealth state legislation and regulation across the nation for the current legislative session.